HISPlayer/Unity_Video_Player/README.md

 **What is new:**

-* visionOS Beta - the operating system of the Vision Pro, Apple’s latest spatial computing device
+* visionOS - the operating system of the Apple Vision Pro, Apple’s latest spatial computing device

 **Coming up soon:**